leightonwilliams46-prog/powerbi-operational-performance-dashboard/README.md

    - slicers
    - cross‑filters
    - year‑on‑year trend visuals
-5. Use the Overview tab for senior‑level summaries, and drill into regional or metric‑specific pages for detailed analysis[1](https://github.com/leightonwilliams46-prog/faulty-medical-devices-analysis/blob/main/README.md)
+5. Use the Overview tab for senior‑level summaries, and drill into regional or metric‑specific pages for detailed analysis

 ---